makerdao/pymaker/README.md

 SAI keeper to act as a market maker on OasisDEX, on the W-ETH/SAI pair.

 Keeper continuously monitors and adjusts its positions in order to act as a market maker.
-It aims to have open SAI sell orders for at least `--min-sai-amount` and open WETH sell orders for at least `--min-weth-amount`, with their price in the <min-margin,max-margin>
-range from the current SAI/W-ETH price.
+It maintains buy and sell orders in multiple bands at the same time.
+In each buy band, it aims to have open SAI sell orders for at least `minSaiAmount`.
+In each sell band it aims to have open WETH sell orders for at least `minWEthAmount`.
+In both cases, it will ensure the price of open orders stays within the <minMargin,maxMargin> range from the current SAI/W-ETH price.

-When started, the keeper places orders for the maximum allowed amounts (`--max-sai-amount` and `--max-weth-amount`) and uses `avg-margin` to calculate the order price.
+When started, the keeper places orders for the average amounts (`avgSaiAmount` and `avgWEthAmount`) in each band and uses `avgMargin` to calculate the order price.

-As long as the price of existing orders is within the <min-margin,max-margin> range, the keeper keeps them open.
-If they fall outside that range, they get cancelled.
+As long as the price of orders stays within the band (i.e. is in the <minMargin,maxMargin>
+range from the current SAI/W-ETH price, which is of course constantly moving), the keeper keeps them open.
+If they leave the band, they either enter another adjacent band or fall outside all bands.
+In case of the latter, they get immediately cancelled.
+In case of the former, the keeper can keep these orders open as long as their amount is within the
+<minSaiAmount,maxSaiAmount> (for buy bands) or <minWEthAmount,maxWEthAmount> (for sell bands)
-If the total amount of open orders falls below either `--min-sai-amount` or `--min-weth-amount`, a new order gets created for the remaining amount so the total amount of orders is equal to `--max-sai-amount` / `--max-weth-amount`.
+ranges for the band they just entered.
+If it is above the maximum, all open orders will get cancelled and a new one will be created (for the `avgSaiAmount` / `avgWEthAmount`).
+If it is below the minimum, a new order gets created for the remaining amount so the total amount of orders in this band is equal to `avgSaiAmount` or `avgWEthAmount`.

+The same thing will happen if the total amount of open orders in a band falls below either `minSaiAmount` or `minWEthAmount` as a result of other market participants taking these orders.
+In this case also a new order gets created for the remaining amount so the total amount of orders in this band is equal to `avgSaiAmount` / `avgWEthAmount`.

-This keeper will constantly use gas to move orders as the SAI/GEM price changes, but it can be limited by setting the margin and amount ranges wide enough.
+This keeper will constantly use gas to move orders as the SAI/GEM price changes.
+Gas usage can be limited by setting the margin and amount ranges wide enough and also by making sure that bands are always adjacent to each other and that their <min,max> amount ranges overlap.

 Usage:
 ```